A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: The low-energy effective Hamiltonian of Fermi liquids

-The cutoff $\Lambda$ used to construct the quasiparticle description should be tuned so that all physical quantities are independent of it.
-This constrains it to a plateau between a low- and a high-energy bound.
-As an upper bound we want $\Lambda$ to single-out the low-energy region, and incorporate in it the off-resonant couplings from the high-energy part of the spectrum.
-This is achieved by \be \Lambda\ll \EF \ee As a lower-bound, we want the couplings between quasiparticle states to vary smoothly over the frequencies at which the system evolves.
+After the renormalization, there remains to study the dynamics described by the effective Hamiltonian.
+This second step of the calculation is done in Sec.~\ref{sec:demotransport} using quantum kinetic technics \cite{Bonitz1998}.
+During this phase, the couplings between the quasiparticle states feel $\Lambda$ as an ultraviolet cutoff.
+To remain in the standard case of a Markovian kinetic equation, this cutoff should be well above the frequencies at which the system evolves.
 In the case of an isolated system prepared in some excited quasiparticle state, the evolution frequencies are set by the intrinsic decay rate $\Gamma_{\rm typ}$ of the quasiparticles.
-In the case of a system driven at frequency $\omega_{\rm ext}$ by an external force, all the transitions due to the external force should remain in the same $\Lambda$ shell: \be \Gamma_{\rm typ},\ \omega_{\rm ext}\ll \Lambda \ee This inequality, combined with \eqqref{EFLambda}, constrains the states and the frequencies that one can excite without breaking the quasiparticle description.
+In the case of a driven system, the external force sets a typical frequency $\omega_{\rm ext}$.
+Thus, \be \Gamma_{\rm typ},\ \omega_{\rm ext}\ll \Lambda \ee Tuning $\Lambda$ below this lower bound would result in a non Markovian kinetic equation, as the renormalized states can no longer be interpreted as quasiparticle Fock states.

+The inequalities \eqqref{EFLambda}--\eqref{GammaLambda} require a separation of energy scales $\Gamma_{\rm typ},\ \omega_{\rm ext}\ll\EF$, and constrain the energies at which one can excite the system without breaking the quasiparticle description.

-\subsubsection{Partition of the Hilbert space and unitary transformation}
+\subsection{Partition of the Hilbert space and unitary transformation}